A statistical physics and dynamical systems perspective on geophysical extreme events: Open challenges in the study of geophysical extreme events

-Our perspective is structured as follows: \begin{itemize} \item In Section 2 we introduce a general framework for the study of rare events in dynamical systems, the concept of rarity of a recurrence and its link to the asymptotic theory of extreme events.
-We further discuss the theoretical problems arising in finite datasets and introduce local dynamical systems indicators for rare events. \item In Section 3 we explore how stochastic dynamics and noise-induced phenomena can help explaining geophysical rare events. \item In Section 4 we apply dynamical indicators to understand, model and simulate a variety of geophysical rare events. \item In Section 5 we present opportunities and open challenges for the study of geophysical extreme events.
-We specifically outline lines of research enabled by recent findings, but that are yet to be explored in the literature. \end{itemize}
+Our perspective is structured as follows: \begin{itemize} \item In Section 2 we introduce a framework for the study of rare events in dynamical systems, the concept of rarity of a recurrence and its link to the asymptotic theory of extreme events.
+We further discuss the theoretical problems arising in finite datasets and introduce local dynamical systems indicators for rare events. \item In Section 3 we comment on the stochastic approach useful for investigating extreme geophysical events and explore how stochastic dynamics and phenomena induced by environmental noise can help explain rare geophysical events. \item In Section 4 we apply dynamical indicators to understand, model and simulate a variety of geophysical rare events. \item In Section 5 we present opportunities and open challenges for the study of geophysical extreme events.
+We specifically outline lines of research enabled by recent findings, but that are yet to be explored in the literature. \item In Section 6 we discuss practical and theoretical limitations in applying the frameworks described and implemented in the previous sections to geophysical systems. \end{itemize}

-We conclude with a short summary of the key perspectives and findings outlined in the paper (Sections 6 and 7).
+The paper ends with a summary of key perspectives and findings (Sections 7 and 8).

+We conclude this introductory section by providing concise definitions of some of the technical terms used in the later sections of the paper.

+\begin{itemize} \item{Atomic}: A measure $\mu$ (see "Measure" below) is said to be atomic if it gives positive mass to a measurable set, say $A$ (the atom), and all the measurable subsets of $A$ have measure zero.
+In other words, the measure is concentrated in a small subset of phase-space. \item{Axiom A}: an Axiom-A diffeomorphism is a smooth map $T$ of a manifold into itself which displays two properties: (i) the invariant set of $T$ (the attractor) is the closure of the periodic points of $T;$ (ii) on the attractor the derivative of $T$ has a uniform splitting into contracting and expanding directions.
+Crucially, the trajectories of a perturbed Axiom A system have a one-to-one topological correspondence with those of the unperturbed system. \item{Invariant Measure}: $\mu$ is said to be a $T$-invariant measure in a phase-space $M$ if for all $A\subset M,$ In the dual space of summable functions $f,$ the invariance reads:

+\item{Image Measure}: The image measure of the measure $\mu$ by the function $f:M\to \mathbb{R}^k$ is the measure such that for all $A \subset \mathbb{R}^k$, \item{Information Dimension}: We call the information dimension of the measure $\mu$ the quantity provided the limit exists and where $B(x,r)$ denotes a ball of radius $r$ centered at point $x\in M$. \item{Local dimension}: We call the local dimension of the measure $\mu$ at the point $x\in M$ the following quantity:

+provided the limit exists. \item{Manifold}: A manifold of dimension $n$ is a space for which each point has a neighborhood which is the image of an open subset of $\mathbb{R}^n.$ \item{Measure}: A measure is a function associating a non-negative number to $A\subset M$.
+Measures additionally need to be countable additive.
+They are in practice a mathematical generalisation of concepts such as length, area, mass etc. \item{Penultimate attractor}: The union of the observed (measured or simulated) finite-size trajectories of the system. \item{Submanifold}: A subset of a manifold which has in turn the structure of a manifold, see above. \end{itemize}